 Elementary education majors, mainly at the sophomore level.
 (This course, together with 106, satisfies the mathematic requirements of the certification program for teachers in the State of Ohio.)
 Students have very wide range of abilities, background, and interests.
 Many students have a negative view of mathematics.
 Students on the whole are very hard-working and conscientious.

 Follow-up courses -- 106

 Course content

-Basic concepts dealing with natural numbers, integers, rational numbers, combinatorial counting procedures, and elementary probability.
+Basic concepts dealing with natural numbers, integers, combinatorial counting procedures, elementary intuitive geometry, linear measurement, area and volume measure, angle measurement.